MikeBib/Setting-UP-A-VPN/README.md

 <h2>Installation Steps</h2>

 STEP 1 - Locate your own personal IP address by going to "www.whatismyipaddress.com" which will be able to show you your local IP address.
 We will use this later as well.
-You will see PHOTO 1 below.
+You will see Example 1.1 below.

-PHOTO 1
+Example 1.1
 <p>
 <img src="https://i.imgur.com/qDgu5K6.png)" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>